qlem/qlstatus/README.md

 You can find an example of this file at the root of this repository.
 Each option has `key = value` form.

 ### Output format
-To enable modules and change output order, override the value of `format` option.
+To enable modules and change the output order of the modules, override the value of the `format` option.
 ```
 format = %U  %M  %B < %D
 ```

-Use following escape sequences to enable desired modules:
+Use following escape sequences to enable the desired modules:
 - `%D` date and time
 - `%U` CPU usage
 - `%F` CPU freq